 Each standing committee, subcommittee or select committee to which a proposed bill, resolution or any matter is referred shall have full power and authority to study said bill, resolution or other matter before it, as such committee, shall determine is necessary to enable it to report properly to the House thereon.
 To this end, a standing committee, subcommittee, or select committee, may as hereinafter provided, conduct public hearings.
-No standing committee, subcommittee or select committee shall hold any public hearings without prior approval by a majority vote of the members of the standing committee and the Speaker or the Majority Leader of the House.
+No standing committee, subcommittee or select committee shall hold any public hearings without prior approval by the Speaker or the Majority Leader of the House.
 The Speaker or the Majority Leader of the House shall withhold approval of public hearings based only on budgetary consideration.